 In 2017, the Institute of Optics will hold its 56th annual summer school short-course series, offering a mix of one-week courses and two-and-a-half-day courses.

 1. Fundamental Concepts (with labs) covering lenses, aberrations, principles of diffraction, optical systems, polarization, birefringence and crystal optics, and radiometry and detection.

 2. Applied Concepts colorimetry and vision, wave guide photonics, and more.

-3. Gradient Index Optics application of the principles of GRIN to optical and non-optical systems, axial, radial and spherical optical systems, design labs with Code V and Zemax, aberration theory, color corrected and polychromatic systems, visible and IR.
+3. Gradient Index Optics application of the principles of GRIN to optical and non-optical systems, axial, radial and spherical optical systems, design labs with Code V and Zemax, aberration theory, color corrected and polychromatic systems, visible and IR NOT OFFERED IN 2017.

 4. Opto-Mechanical Analysis (with labs) covering opto-mechanical analysis methods used to design high performance optical systems.
 Finite element modeling techniques for analyzing light-weight mirrors, mounts, and lens systems will be discussed.
 Other topics include fitting surface distortions with Zernike polynomials and the analysis of line-of-sight jitter in vibration environments.
 The integration of thermal and structural responses into optical design software is presented.